 Definition of Hook

 Have you ever read a book that could not grab your attention after reading a couple of sentences?
-On the contrary, you would have definitely read a book that has immediately captured your attention after which you were unable to put it down?
-Some books are magnetic, while some are really boring.
+On the contrary, you would have definitely read a book that has immediately captured your attention, after which you were unable to put it down.
+Some books are magnetic, while others are really boring.
 One of the reasons could be the narrative hook.